jgbarah/evaluating-foss-projects/evaluation_models.md

 These inputs are rated as well from 1 to 5, and the evaluator may then weight them in a posterior step.

-<a name="bib:udas-apples"></a>Udas et al. discuss in a report how to apply OpenBRR in real enviroments based on their experience in the evaluation of Learning Management Systems.
+<a name="bib:udas-apples"></a>Udas et al. discuss in a report how to apply OpenBRR in real environments based on their experience in the evaluation of Learning Management Systems.
 The
 31 page report is very exhaustive and provides some general guidelines to be followed when using OpenBRR.
 It also gives an idea of how difficult and time-consuming it is.